 Medicare Annual Election Period is Around the Corner

-Medicare’s annual election period for the 2017 plan year is from October 15th through December 7th.
-This is the one time a year you can change your Medicare health or prescription drug coverage, which would be effective January 1st.
+Medicare’s annual election period is from Oct.
+15 through Dec.
+7. This is the one time a year you can change your Medicare health or prescription drug coverage, which would be effective January 1st.
 So if you aren’t happy with your current coverage or want to see what else is available, now is the time to do so.

 The annual election period is for anyone age 65 or older, that has Part A and B of Medicare (Original Medicare) and/or is enrolled in a Medicare Advantage plan, a Medigap plan or stand-alone prescription plan and wishes to make plan changes.
 Like with any insurance coverage, there are always exceptions to the rule.
 If you are under 65 but have end stage renal disease, are disabled or perhaps have another qualifying factor, you too may be eligible for coverage.